Blog

 Smaller communities may share some services such as libraries, schools, police, and fire departments.
 As needed, local governments can form additional committees and sub-committees to address various community problems or needs.

-Funding for Local Governments
+Funding for local governments

-Property taxes on land, buildings, and personal dwellings provide much of the income for local governments.
-Local governments also get some of their income from licenses, fees, state-operated businesses, federal grants, state grants, and lotteries.
-Local governments usually have restrictions on how they can use federal grants.
-Local governments can use such grants for building projects, road improvements, bridges, dams, education, healthcare, and social welfare programs.
+Property taxes on land, buildings and personal dwellings provide much of the income for local governments.
+Local governments also get some of their income from licenses, fees, state-operated businesses, federal grants, state grants and lotteries.

-In many respects, citizens and local government workers are on the same page with their expectations for transparency in local government and citizen engagement.
-Most municipal leaders are aware of the importance of transparency as a vital component to trust and citizen engagement.
-Citizens seek transparency as a means for obtaining information about their local government and how it spends its money for the betterment of the community.
-Citizens want information that's relevant, timely, easy to understand, and easy to get a hold of.
-Most local governments see the value in providing information to citizens as their input is a vital component to greater collaboration and participation.
-Getting clear information to citizens allows them to ask better questions, get better answers, and strengthen their connections to their communities.
+Most local governments see the value in providing information to the public as their input is a vital component to greater collaboration and participation.
+Getting clear information to citizens allows them to ask better questions, get better answers and strengthen their connections to their communities.
 Getting accurate and timely information also lessens citizen's concerns over fraud and corruption in local government.

 Technology is the key to connecting the important dots between citizens and local government functions.
 The most natural place for citizens to seek information about what's going on within their communities is their local government's website.